rkgIITBh/data-structures.github.io/HTML/AmortizedTimeSplaying.md

 Where <i>S(i)</i> denotes the number of descendants of <i>i</i> (including itself).
 Let us define log <i>S(i)=R(i)</i>, where <i>R(i)</i> is the rank (or height) of node <i>i</i>.
 Thus <i>R(T)</i>
 is the height of the tree <i>T</i>.
-Let us consider the earlier example of splaying explained in [Splay Trees](./splayTree.md).
+Let us consider the earlier example of splaying explained in
+<a href="./splayTree.md">Splay Trees</a>.

 Suppose we apply splaying on node 2.
 The series of trees after each splay is give below as <i>T<sub>1</sub></i>, <i>T<sub>2</sub></i>, <i>T<sub>3</sub></i>, and
 <i>T<sub>4</sub></i>.
 Consider the rank of node 2 in the four trees.
 The first operation is a
 zig-zag on tri-node configuration 2-1-4.
 Its cost is at most 3(<i>R<sub>2</sub> - R<sub>1</sub></i>).